natenka/pyneng-book-en/docs/source/book/20_jinjs2/3c_syntax_if.rst

      network 10.0.2.0 0.0.0.255 area 2
      network 10.1.1.0 0.0.0.255 area 0

-Как и в Python, в Jinja можно делать ответвления в условии.
+As in Python, Jinja is allowed to make branches in condition.

-Пример шаблона templates/if_vlans.txt:
+Template example templates/if_vlans.txt:

 ::